yoojeenwoo/EE209AS/README.md

 Blockchain technology has been popularized over the last several years as a potential solution to security problems.
 The concept was pioneered by
 Bitcoin as a digital currency (cryptocurrency) system.
 Since then, the concept of cryptocurrency has evolved to include smart contracts that allow users to implement arbitrary logic through the blockchain.
+Different blockchains can vary in their rules and purposes; there are public blockchains adapted for the open exchange of value or information.
+There are also private blockchains ideal for use in enterprise.
+Private blockchains require new nodes to acquire permission to participate in the network.
+This allows manufacturers to whitelist trusted participants in the network and stay closed to the public.

 This project aims to implement blockchain-based identity management and firmware update system for smart home sensors.
 The resilience of the blockchain to denial-of-service attacks ensures that updates pushed to the blockchain will be continually available to all devices.
 We will also explore the implementation of innocuous checking nodes [8] to guarantee the validity of a firmware binary pushed from the manufacturer.
 By virtue of consensus, a given device can be ensured that, although some nodes in the blockchain may be untrusted, firmware updates can still be verified as safe by the consensus of the network as a whole.
+Furthermore, smart contracts are transparent, tamper-proof, and flexible, allowing for more device autonomy with regard to enforcing permissions.
+Finally, the blockchain provides a public ledger for manufacturers to easily audit successful and unsuccessful updates to their devices.

 ## Benefits of Solution